razerofficial/razer-sdk-docs/README.md

 # Razer SDK

+The latest version of this document can be found at [https://github.com/razerofficial/razer-sdk-docs](https://github.com/razerofficial/razer-sdk-docs).

 The `Razer SDK` provides an `API` to integrate controller input, access gamer info, request product information, check receipts, and trigger in-app-purchases.
 Use the [developer portal](https://devs.ouya.tv) to create an account, setup your game, to setup purchases, to download the `Secret API Key` for your game, and to submit your game for review.

 ## Requirements